The "Yarn Over" technique is a simple method of increasing stitches that plays an important role in knitting, especially in the art of lace knitting.

 ---|---|---|

-Don’t move the working yarn at all—just knit the next stitch as usual.
-As you knit the stitch, the yarn will automatically come over the top of the right needle, creating a new stitch!
+Start with the yarn at the front.
+Do not move the yarn—just knit the next stitch as usual.
+As you do this, the yarn will naturally pass over the top of the right-hand needle, creating an extra stitch.

-No effort needed—your yarn makes a new stitch all by itself.
-Great! -
+No effort needed—your yarn creates a new stitch all by itself.
+Great!

 Yarn Over at the Beginning of a Row

-Right side rows: Hold the yarn in front of the right needle, then bring it up and over the needle to form a loop behind before knitting the first stitch.
+Right side rows: Hold the yarn in front of the right-hand needle, then bring it up and over the needle to form a loop behind before knitting the first stitch.

-Wrong side rows: Hold the yarn in back of the right needle, then bring it up and over the needle to form a loop in front before purling the first stitch.
+Wrong side rows: Hold the yarn in back of the right-hand needle, then bring it up and over the needle to form a loop in front before purling the first stitch.

 Yarn Over Variations